 08/18/2020: The second Community Workshop was held virtually on August 18, 2020 via Zoom.
 In case you missed attending the workshop, the workshop presentation can be found here.
 The video recording of the Workshop can be found here.
-Please have a look at the various design alternatives presented in the workshop and tell us your favorite alternative by taking the survey below:
+Please have a look at the various design alternatives presented in the workshop via the video below:

 06/15/2020: The second Stakeholder Advisory Committee meeting was held online on Zoom.
 Please go to the events page for more details and meeting materials.
 Click here to view the video recording of the meeting.